BuntingLabs/mundi.ai/docs/src/content/docs/deployments/fedramp-high.md

 information, [schedule a call](https://cal.com/buntinglabs/30min) with us.
 :::

-This is best for using Mundi in a secure manner when being fully disconnected is not required.
-For using fully-featured Mundi disconnected from the internet, read the docs here.
+This deployment option is ideal for securely using Mundi when full network disconnection is not required.
+If you need to run Mundi completely offline in an air-gapped environment, see the [air gapped Mundi guide](./air-gapped.md).

 For all deployment options, Bunting Labs does not need access to any servers or data, and can provide all support remotely.
 Your IT team can self-manage the Kubernetes environment, working closely with our engineering team to work through any issues in a privacy-preserving manner.